luckie/best_in_place/README.md

 different, since the master branch is specifically updated for Rails 3.1.
 But don't be scared, you'll be fine!

+Rails 3.0 support will be held in the 0.2.X versions, but we have planned not to continue developing for this version of Rails.
+Nevertheless, you can by implementing what you want and sending us a pull request.

-First, add the Rails 3.0 branch for the gem in your Gemfile:
+First, add the gem's 0.2 version in the Gemfile:

-    gem "best_in_place", :branch => "rails-3.0"
+    gem "best_in_place", "~> 0.2.0"

 After that, install and load all the javascripts from the folder **/public/javascripts** in your layouts.
 They have to be in the order: